pwpw17/jobrunr-demo/README.md

-"Demo using jobrunr to export template docx to pdf please change the target pdf path file"
+Demo using jobrunr to export template docx to pdf

+Running on Java 8